 After all, I didn’t want to show up to the blogger’s conference focused on beauty and have my skin acting up.
 BUT, common sense and a strong desire to figure out the natural way is what caused me to keep on until it was completely gone.
 Plus, being pregnant I didn’t want to put anything crazy on my body.
 It got better over time too.

 By the time the Indie Beauty Expo arrived, my perioral dermatitis wasn’t that bad, and with makeup on probably not noticeable to most.
+Here are the 5 things that I think helped me heal from perioral dermatitis (PD) the most:

 So how long did I have it?
 It first started at the beginning of January and lasted until the very end of May.